discovery-unicamp/Minerva/README.md

 Minerva offers a wide range of features to help you with your machine learning projects:

-- **Model Creation**: Minerva offers a variety of models and architectures to choose from, including pre-trained models and custom models.
+- **Model Creation**: Minerva offers a variety of models and architectures to choose from.
 - **Training and Evaluation**: Minerva provides tools to train and evaluate your models, including loss functions, optimizers, and evaluation metrics.
 - **Data Transformation**: Minerva provides tools to preprocess and transform your data, including data loaders, data augmentation, and data normalization.
 - **Command-Line Interface (CLI)**: Minerva offers a CLI to streamline the process of training and evaluating models.